shasha-amy-liu/microblogging/README.md

 ## Software stack
 * Java 8
-* Spring 4.2
+* Spring 4.2.5
-* Hibernate 4
+* Hibernate 4.3
 * Maven 3
-* MySQL 5.5
 * Tomcat 8
 * MongoDB 3.2

-## Initialization
+## Development Environment
-1. install java 8, maven 3, mysql 5.5 and tomcat 8
+1. Install java 8, maven 3 and tomcat 8
+2. Install mongodb 3.2 in mac os add /opt/local/bin to your path in order to use macports `port install mongodb` create db folder if not existing
+   `sudo mkdir -p /data/db/`
+   this command will allow mongod to run as current user sudo chown `id -u` /data/db mongod waiting for connections on port 27017

 ## Build
 1. settings for mysql